 - General Studies Internship Adjunct: Internships provide students with a significant learning experience outside the classroom setting, often with a company or organization that requires that the student receive credit from the college in order to be accepted for the internship.
 The GS199: Internship Adjunct represents an educational strategy that links classroom learning with the application of knowledge in an applied work setting.
 Students may receive 1/4 unit of credit by participating in an internship for a minimum of four weeks and 40 hours of supervised work.
 The GS199 is taken under the Pass/No credit grading option only.
 A maximum of two GS199 internships may be completed.

-In addition, many academic departments or offices (such as Student Activities and Admission) on campus employ students; check the student job listings or contact the department or office directly and inquire about available opportunities.
+In addition, many academic departments or offices (such as Student Activities and Admission) on campus employ students; check out student job listings on Handshake, the CC Career Center's online career platform, or contact the department or office directly and inquire about available opportunities.

 The Career Center is continually updating their databases of internships available, and is always willing to help you when beginning your search for an appropriate work experience position.
 Furthermore, they'll be able to help you with your application and interview process, offering reviews and advice for both.